 If we fail to acknowledge that we have biases and assumptions that influence our assessment of 'objective facts,' then we delude ourselves.
-Our perception of reality and how we judged evidence is colored by our beliefs which arise from our spedific experiences.
+Our perception of reality and how we judge evidence is colored by our beliefs which arise from our specific experiences.

 The probability that the null hypothesis is true is 0.50.
 How should we interpret that and then write it down mathematically?

 You may have heard, “Always do subgroup analysis, but never believe them.”
 Don't believe this.